briandgomez/Study/Security+/Security Operations.md

 - <u>Static code analysis</u>: automatically scanning an application's source code for vulnerabilities before its executed
     - Static Application Security Testing (SAST) is the processing of finding these vulnerabilities
+    - Dynamic code analysis involves running the code to check for bugs

 - <u>Code signing</u>: digitally signing software to verify its authenticity and integrity to make sure it has not been tampered with